 Draft legislation was published in December 2016, alongside a technical note which explained the practicalities of IR35 enforcement by public sector bodies after April 6th 2017.

-In essence, from this date, public sector clients will become responsible for working out whether or not their workers are caught by IR35 or not.
+In essence, from this date, public sector clients became responsible for determining whether their workers are caught by IR35.

-If they are deemed to be ’employees’ after all, then the client will be responsible for operating IR35 and deducting PAYE and NICs from any caught workers – at source.
+If they are deemed to be ’employees’, then the client (or fee-payer) is responsible for operating PAYE and deducting income tax and NICs at source.

 Further HMRC guidance was published in February 2017 to help contractors and clients understand the implications of the new rules.